Peter Lam: Personal life

-Politics & public positions
+Politics and public positions

 Hong Kong Tourism Board

 Lam was appointed the Chairman of the Hong Kong Tourism Board (HKTB) for three years from April 1, 2013, to March 31, 2016, succeeding James Tien Pei-chun.
 He was further re-appointed the Chairman for three years from April 1, 2016, to March 31, 2019.

 Our Hong Kong Foundation

 Lam is a counsellor for the Our Hong Kong Foundation.
 This foundation is a Hong Kong non-profit organization registered in September 2014, with an aim to promote the long-term interests of Hong Kong through policy research, analysis, and recommendation.
 Pooling together local, mainland, and international talent, it studies Hong Kong's development needs, offering multidisciplinary public policy recommendations and proposing solutions to foster social cohesion, economic prosperity, and sustainable development.

 Business and Professionals Alliance for Hong Kong

 Lam is the council chairman of the Business and Professionals Alliance for Hong Kong, a political party formed in October 2012.

 The goal of this alliance is to drive Hong Kong's economy forward through commercial and industrial development, and to help improve people's livelihood through its professionalism and dedication.
 The alliance offers suggestions for the long-term strategic development of Hong Kong and for the well-being of the public.